lkcormack/EasyAsPy/git_stuff/recentGitStuff/Ch02_git_terminal.md

 ### 1. Create a New File

 - Open a terminal in the directory of the repo you cloned in the last exercise (the test or junk repo).

 - In the root of your cloned repository, create a new file named `index.html`.

   ```
   $ touch index.html
   ```

+  *If you prefer, you can make the new file in any text editor (I heart [Notepad++](https://notepad-plus-plus.org/) for Windows and [Moped](https://apps.apple.com/us/app/moped-text-editor/id1477419086?mt=12) for Mac).* Just make sure that you save the file with an “.html” extension!

 ---